 Lockdowns may be initiated in non-threatening circumstances to keep people away from areas where there may be a medical emergency or other disturbance.

-This lockdown procedure applies to the entire community at Oklahoma Christian University.
+This lockdown procedure applies to the entire community at OC.